Business Hours

 Typically known as part of the Wisdom Literature category, Proverbs and Ecclesiastes provide insight into the process of obtaining and keeping wisdom.
 Interestingly enough, these books point out that pursuing wisdom on one's own is useless because wisdom is a gift from God.
 Wisdom that is described in these two books is wisdom that is sought out, not in solitude, but in community with God and other human beings.

-Dave L. Bland is the associate professor of Homiletics at Harding University Graduate School of Religion.
-Prior to that he was an associate professor at Columbia Christian College, Portland, OR.
-He has served as the pulpit minister at Eastside Church of Christ, Portland, OR, and White Station Church of Christ, Memphis, TN.
+Dave L. Bland is the associate professor of homiletics at Harding University Graduate School of Religion.
+Prior to that he was an associate professor at Columbia Christian College, Portland, Oregon.
+He has served as the pulpit minister at Eastside Church of Christ, Portland, Oregon, and White Station Church of Christ, Memphis, Tennessee.

 • Author: Terry Briley